Outsourcing Strategy

 • When the firm intends to give more concentration on the core business.

-• When the activity is not crucial to the firm’s ability to achieve sustainable competitive advantage.
-For example, because of the relatively less crucial importance of them, maintenance activities, cleaning activities, accounting, data processing, and some other administrative support activities can be safely and cheaply outsourced.
+• When the activity is not crucial to the firm’s ability to achieve sustainable competitive advantage, for example, because of their relatively less crucial importance of them, maintenance activities, cleaning activities, accounting, data processing, and some other administrative support activities can be safely and cheaply outsourced.

-• When the firm adopts a policy of providing better customer services.
+• When the firm adopts a policy of providing better customer service.

 • When it allows a company to concentrate on its core business and do what it does best.